KxSystems/docs/docs/devtools.md

 !!! info "Sign in"

     The User Guide is for Platform customers.
-    (Kx Systems provides credentials to follow the links.)
+    (Kx provides credentials to follow the links.)

 ### Kx Control